 This will depend on your circumstances, and the council’s budget and funding criteria.

 If you are eligible for council-funded support, you may be able to choose how your money is managed.
-Some people have their support funding managed by a social worker, while others choose to have it paid directly to them so they have more control over how to spend it.
-This is called a direct payment.
-You can find out more about direct payments here.
+Some people have their support funding managed by a social worker, while others choose to have it paid directly to them so they have more control over how to spend it which is called a direct payment.